microsoft/vsts-extension-samples/README.md

 ### Try the extension in Visual Studio Team Services

-Most samples can be run without any modififications on [Visual Studio Team Services](https://www.visualstudio.com/products/visual-studio-team-services-vs).
+Most samples can be run without any modifications on [Visual Studio Team Services](https://www.visualstudio.com/products/visual-studio-team-services-vs).
 The steps are:

 0. Create a free Visual Studio [Team Services account](https://app.vssps.visualstudio.com/go/profile?account=true)
-1. Create a Visual Studio [Marketplace Publisher](aka.ms/vsmarketplace-publish) (all extensions are uploaded under a publisher)
+1. Create a Visual Studio [Marketplace Publisher](https://aka.ms/vsmarketplace-publish) (all extensions are uploaded under a publisher)
 2. Verify the extension's manifest file (`vss-extension.json`) either has the `public` attribute set to `false` or is not specified (this ensures your extension is not inadvertently made available to all Team Services users)
 3. Package the extension with the ID of your publisher (run `tfx extension create --publisher MYPUBLISHERID`)
 4. Upload the produced .vsix file to the [Marketplace](https://aka.ms/vsmarketplace-manage)